 What if you have larger volumes of glass for recycling?

-If you have lots of glass for recycling, a dedicated glass recycling collection sounds the most suitable option for your.
-In this instance, crushed glass can be collected by a dedicated truck.
-This will work out cheaper and more convenient for you, depending on the volumes of glass bottles you have.
+If you have lots of glass for recycling, a dedicated glass recycling collection sounds like the most suitable option for you.
+In this instance, dedicated trucks can collect the crushed glass.
+This will work out cheaper and more conveniently for you, depending on the volume of glass bottles you have.

 Bringing back old ideas

-Any of our older readers (or those lucky enough to live in South Australia) will be familiar with container deposit schemes, whereby money or credit is provided when customers return bottles for recycling at specified locations.
+Our older readers (or those in South Australia) know container deposit schemes.
+Customers get money or credit for recycling bottles at specified locations.